uweschmitt/abcpy/README.md

 scientists by providing

 * a fully modularized framework that is easy to use and easy to extend,
-* a quick way to integrate your egenrative model into the framework (from C++, R etc.) and
+* a quick way to integrate your generative model into the framework (from C++, R etc.) and
 * a non-intrusive, user-friendly way to parallelize inference computations (for your laptop to clusters, supercomputers and AWS)

 # Documentation